When Mountain Lions Meet People

 No studies have been done to determine what to do if you meet a lion.
 However, based on observations by people who have come upon lions, some patterns of behavior and response are beginning to emerge.
 With this in mind, the following suggestions may be helpful.

 Remember: Every situation is different with respect to the lion, the terrain, the people, and their activity.

-- When you walk or hike in mountain lion country, go in groups and make plenty of noise to reduce your chances of surprising a lion.
+- Go in groups when you walk or hike in mountain lion country, and make plenty of noise to reduce your chances of surprising a lion.
 A sturdy walking stick is a good idea; it can be used to ward off a lion.
 Make sure children are close to you and within your sight at all times.
 Talk with children about lions and teach them what to do if they meet one.

 - Do not approach a lion, especially one that is feeding or with kittens.
 Most mountain lions will try to avoid a confrontation.
 Give them a way to escape.

 Stay calm when you come upon a lion.
-Talk calmly yet firmly to it.
+Talk calmly and firmly to it.
 Move slowly.

 Stop or back away slowly, if you can do it safely.
 Running may stimulate a lion's instinct to chase and attack.
 Face the lion and stand upright.